tc39/notes/meetings/2022-03/mar-31.md

 SYG: Exactly.
 So it comes down to yes, exactly that.
 So if we want to preclude right now that we don't have non-class decorators, then the rule is just all decorators are strict all the time.

-CHG: I think function decorators are the most agreed upon and most desired possible feature.
+KHG: I think function decorators are the most agreed upon and most desired possible feature.
 Good place for decorators.
 I'm not sure I have not dug into them deeply, but I definitely think it would be good to not preclude the ability to add function decorators in the future.

 SYG: In any case.
 I'm not comfortable making the decision right now, with the time remaining.
 Meaning, whether we should preclude.

-CHG: Yeah, sounds good.
+KHG: Yeah, sounds good.

 MM: Agreed, I don't want to make a decision right now.

-CHG: Okay, so we will take it as an item to continue digging in here and figure out what's going on with the strictness.
+KHG: Okay, so we will take it as an item to continue digging in here and figure out what's going on with the strictness.

 ### Conclusion/Resolution

 - No conclusions
 - JHX to think more about `import.meta` etc
-- CHG to think more about strictness
+- KHG to think more about strictness

 ## Types as comments (continuation)